Best-trails-in-Arapahoe-Basin

 The Basin is open up till early June—the period can sometimes get extended up till even July.
-Located on the U.S. Highway 6, the A-Basin hugs the Continental Divide at approximately at 13,050 feet.
+Located on U.S. Highway 6, the A-Basin hugs the Continental Divide at approximately at 13,050 feet.
 Now read on if you’re in The Basin and you’re a tad confused as to which all are really great hiking trails here.

 Grizzly Peak Trail